b95702041/bazel-python-demo/README.md

 ---

-**Next steps:** Try adding more Python files, creating tests, or exploring Bazel's query capabilities!
+**Next steps:** Try adding more Python files, creating tests, exploring Bazel's query capabilities, or integrating with other CI/CD tools!